Were they, weren’t they? Seely and Paget: architects and partners

 Seely & Paget worked on some of our most famous buildings, but their relationship often gains more attention.
 Delve into their work and relationship as Dr Forsaith explores ‘Were They, Weren’t They?’.

-Following the lecture there will be a guided tour of the campus, pointing out key features.
+The lecture will be followed by a brief guided tour of the buildings, pointing out aspects of the

 Dr Forsaith has spent most of the first 30 years of his working life in catering (institutional food service).
 He has since published on the portraiture of John Wesley, and been researching 18th-20th century social history, including that of Westminster College, for the past 25 years.
 He has been involved with advising on listed churches for nearly 30 years.